 Contact PACE Mental Health Houston for a Confidential Assessment

 Though the road to overcoming an eating disorder is often challenging and difficult, our Houston behavioral health services offer hope.
 At PACE Mental Health Houston, we firmly believe that healing is possible for anyone struggling with a dysfunctional relationship with food.
-Our facility offers:
+Our clinic offers:

 - Evaluation and consultation for all psychiatric disorders

 - Medication therapy management